 Dreamers that are already signed up with the DACA program can stay until their permit expires.
 If their permit expires prior to March 5, 2018, they can renew for another two year period.
 They must submit their renewal application no later than October 5, 2017, to be eligible for renewal.

 If their permit expires after the March 5, 2018, deadline they will not be eligible for renewal.
 This will put them at risk of deportation when their permit expires.

 Many of the Dreamers who came as children are now adults with families of their own.
 Those children are United State citizens who may face being separated from one or both of their parents.

 Dreamers who are not already registered with the DACA program may have missed out.
 According to the U.S. Citizenship and Immigration Services Frequently Asked Questions Page, effective September 5, 2017, they are no longer accepting new applications for DACA.
 They will only be processing renewals.

 In the past several bills have been passed around but none of them have garnered enough support to get passed.
 It is up to the current Congress to readdress this issue.
-But waiting on Congress to act leaves one’s future in the hands of others.
+But waiting for Congress to act leaves one’s future in the hands of others.

 Can A Dreamer Apply for Citizenship?

 The pathway to citizenship for Dreamers is not easy.
-One of the hardest steps is obtaining green card and have held that green card (legal permanent resident status) for five years.
+One of the hardest steps is obtaining a green card and have held that green card (legal permanent resident status) for five years.
 The must also have been physically in the United States for the past 30 months.
 Obtaining a green card keeps the majority of people from becoming legal citizens.

 There are 3 ways a get your green card: